Documentation Index

 Extension.js compiles your manifest and filters browser-prefixed fields.
-It rewrites runtime paths, validates referenced files, and produces a ready-to-load manifest per target browser.
+It rewrites runtime paths, validates referenced files, and produces a ready-to-load manifest for each target browser.

 Manifest capabilities